wenjinnn/wenvim/readme.md

 > you need to setup your own api key in [lua/plugin/extra.lua](lua/plugin/extra.lua#L198).
 > * To get all the custom keymap clue you need, just press `space`.

-## Install Instructions
+## Installation Instructions

- > Install requires Neovim 0.10+.
+> Installation requires Neovim 0.10+.
 Always review the code before installing a configuration.

 Clone the repository and install the plugins: